rabbitmq/rabbitmq-website/site/api-guide.md

 connectionFactory.useNio();
 </pre>

-The NIO mode can be configured through the <code>NioParams</code> class:
+The NIO mode can be configured through the `NioParams` class:

 <pre class="lang-java">
   connectionFactory.setNioParams(new NioParams().setNbIoThreads(4));